 Almost every member of the Kids Next Door is terrified of Numbuh 86, and not just because she has a foul temper; she has the authority to have them decommissioned.
 (That's her job.)
 Of course, she quickly becomes a Miles Gloriosus when faced with a problem she can't handle.

-In The Legend of Korra, Amon the leader of the Anti-bending Equalists is this, thanks to a combination of his creepy masked appearance, his even creepier (and very competent) minions, and his ability to permanently remove a person's bending.
+Amon, the leader of the Anti-bending Equalists, is this, thanks to a combination of his creepy masked appearance, his even creepier (and very competent) minions, and his ability to permanently remove a person's bending.
 Korra is terrified of him and sees him in her nightmares.

 To say nothing of the Bigger Bad of the franchise, Vaatu, who becomes the Big Bad of the second season.
 Of course, he last showed up so many millennia ago that few actually know who he is.
-Once they do, though, it's pretty clear Korra's the only one who can do anything and the world can only stare and go Oh, Crap at the final confrontation.
+Once they do, though, it's pretty clear Korra's the only one who can do anything and the world can only stare and go Oh, Crap! at the final confrontation.
 Even his herald Unalaq fears his retribution if the Avatar isn't brought to him, and Varrick acknowledges Vaatu as the greatest evil of all existence.

 Kuvira, the Big Bad of Book 4.
 During the Time Skip between Books 3 and 4, she was tasked with restoring the Earth Kingdom and has quickly become someone to both respect and fear, earning the monkier of "The Great Uniter".
 This is most evident in the first episode where a group of bandits attack her train.
 One Curb-Stomp Battle later, they realize exactly whose train they tried to rob and they're pratically soiling themselves and begging for mercy.
 Bolin and Varrick later exploit this by threatening to report a guard to Kuvira if he didn't let them and a group of prisoners pass.